Why the Sauna Is Humanity's Oldest Performance Hack

 Step into the sauna, and your body knows instantly: this is not ordinary air.
 It’s thick, hot, almost alive—like walking into a desert where the walls are made of wood and silence.
 For thousands of years, humans have gathered in these heated sanctuaries, from Finnish log huts to Native American sweat lodges, chasing something primal: the feeling that comes when fire meets flesh, when the body is pushed and, strangely, healed by heat.

-But here’s the surprise: modern science now shows that saunas aren’t just a cultural ritual—they’re one of the most underrated tools for health, recovery, and performance.
+But here’s the surprise: modern science now shows that saunas aren’t just a cultural ritual—they’re one of the most interesting tools for cardiovascular health, recovery, and resilience.1

 Heat as a Workout for Your Cells

 Think of a sauna session as a workout without the weights.
-When your body heats up, your heart rate rises to the same range you’d see on a light jog.
-Blood vessels widen, circulation improves, and your body scrambles to keep you cool.
-Inside your cells, “heat shock proteins” switch on—tiny repair crews that protect against muscle breakdown and speed up recovery.
+When your body heats up, your heart rate rises, blood vessels widen, circulation improves, and your body scrambles to keep you cool.
+Inside your cells, “heat shock proteins” switch on—tiny repair crews that help the body adapt to stress.1

 It’s like giving your body a rehearsal for stress: a safe, controlled version of the very challenges you face in training or life.